 Students in the college are expected to assume responsibility for planning their academic program in conjunction with their academic advisor.
 Planning must be in accordance with college rules, policies and with departmental major requirements.
 Any questions concerning these provisions are to be directed to the student's primary academic advisor.

 The college cannot assume responsibility for problems resulting from students failing to follow the policies stated in the catalog, failing to understand their degree audit in consult with their academic advisor, failing to engage with or consult regularly with their assigned advisor throughout their degree progression, or from incorrect advice given by someone other than an appropriate staff member of the college.
-Students completing coursework for a secondary area of study outside of CMDI are expected to work with the advisor who oversees that area of study.
-CMDI advisors are not responsible for knowing all the requirements for secondary area of studies offered outside of CMDI.

 All new students are required to attend a special orientation, advising and registration program on campus before enrolling.
 All senior students are expected to review their progress through degree and timeline to graduate with their assigned advisor which results in a student log of their path to graduation.
-This ensures consistency in processes and progression along the student experience in CMDI.
+This ensures consistency in processes and progression along the student experience in CMCI.